What Its Known For

 Do people even use the word “hipster” anymore?
 Either way, you know the vibe—Wicker Park is the place for those who are into record stores, quaint booksellers, experimental art galleries, Instagram-worthy murals, and cool coffee shops.
 This area is also known for its unique nightlife scene—The Violet Hour tops nearly every neighborhood guide with its prohibition-era-themed cocktails, making it one of the most popular spots to grab a drink (pro tip: be sure to check out their happy hour specials).
 In need of a fun-filled Sunday?
 We recommend checking out the vendors at the Wicker Park Farmers Market, then fighting off the scaries with a visit to one of the many boozy brunch spots nearby.

 This area has seen record real estate development in recent years, with new apartment buildings, condos, and converted lofts springing up to coexist with the historical brownstones.
 Based on its convenient location, rentals tend to be pricy.
 If you’re looking to live in a similar area but with more affordable rent, we think Bucktown is a great alternative.

 Want to see apartment options in Wicker Park?
 We have the full scoop.
-Click here to pair up with an apartment locator for free help finding your next place to live in Chicago.
+Click here to pair up with an apartment locator for help finding your next place to live in Chicago.